-From 31 October 2019, claims in the small claims track (SCT) of the IPEC can be issued and heard in the Business and Property Courts (B&PCs) in Birmingham, Bristol, Cardiff, Leeds, Liverpool, Manchester and Newcastle, as well as in London.
+From 31 October 2019, claims in the small claims track (SCT) of the IPEC can be issued and heard in Business and Property Courts (B&PCs) in Birmingham, Bristol, Cardiff, Leeds, Liverpool, Manchester and Newcastle, as well as in London.

-The IPEC is a specialist list in the High Court and one of the courts in the Intellectual Property List in the B&PCs.
+The IPEC is a specialist list in the High Court and one of the courts in Intellectual Property List in the B&PCs.
 It provides a streamlined and cheaper way of resolving lower value and less complex intellectual property claims for businesses and individuals.

 Its small claims track hears the most straightforward intellectual property cases, where less than £10,000 is claimed.
 Its focus is mainly on claims relating to copyright, designs, passing off and trademarks.
 The hearings in the small claims track are short and informal, the parties are frequently unrepresented and the loser seldom has to pay the winner’s costs.